l

 I spent years trying to understand why some talent have lots of work and others don’t.
 I learned a lot from observing my colleagues and their shows, and through my own experiments on stage.
 But I learned the most when I analyzed the state of mind of the performers.
 Over time, instead of understanding why some talent were working, I came to understand why others were not!
 The problem was becoming clearer and clearer.
 Let me explain among all their problems, one of the things that prevents talent from going any farther.

-- You have excellent technique, and people are impressed by your technical skill.
-You get applause, you obviously have talent, but you don’t get enough contracts.
-So you spend hours perfecting your technique, you send out videos of the progress you’re making, but you don’t get any more work.
+・You possess excellent technique, and people are impressed by your skills.
+You receive applause, clearly have talent, but do not secure enough contracts.
+Consequently, you spend hours honing your technique, sending out videos of your progress, yet no additional work comes your way.

-If you have any of those symptoms, it’s that you’ve fallen victim to the most frequent problem encountered by talent trying to innovate and become artists.
-I call this problem the “expert’s syndrome”.
+If you exhibit any of these symptoms, you’ve likely fallen victim to the most common problem faced by talents striving to innovate and become artists.
+I term this problem “the expert syndrome.”

 Conclusion: